 Steamed Apple Pear (also referred to Asian Pear, Asian Apple Pear and Japanese Apple Pears) with honey is one of those easy to make natural cold remedies.

-pot filled with water and fruit
+A white pot filled with water and fruit

 You’ll want to add this recipe to your collection of natural cold remedies.
 It’s easy to make, requires few ingredients and may help soothe sore throat and temporarily calm a cough.

-pot of steamed apple pears
+A white pot of steamed apple pears.

 Steamed Asian Pear Recipe